magickatt/OpenPolicyAgentTerraformExample/readme.md

 ## Quick example

+`main.tf` and `plan.json` are taken from the [provided documentation](https://www.openpolicyagent.org/docs/latest/) (and are not based on any real infrastructure) purely to demonstrate how Open Policy Agent can be run within a container and subsequently the [GitHub Action](https://github.com/open-policy-agent/setup-opa).

-You can run the provided Bash script if you have Open Policy Agent installed locally, or alternatively there is a provided Dockerfile to run the script in a container, mounting the appropriate files.
+You can run the provided Bash script if you have [Open Policy Agent installed locally](https://www.openpolicyagent.org/docs/latest/#1-download-opa), or alternatively there is a provided Dockerfile to run the script in a container, mounting the appropriate files.

 ```bash
 ./test.sh